baowei/alertmanager-wechatrobot-webhook/README.md

-# alertmanager-wechatbot-webhook
+# alertmanager-wechatrobot-webhook
-Convert alertmanger webhook messages to qiye WeChat bots that can receive messages
+Convert alertmanger webhook messages to qiye WeChat robots that can receive messages

 ## How use
 ```